mahyarap/vimplug/README.md

 `$HOME/.vim` directory but it can be configured.

 ## Installation
-Simply install it in a directory which is in your execution $PATH.
+Simply install it in a directory that is in your execution `$PATH`.

 ## License
 MIT License